-Participants in the Monticello Cabinet find their greatest reward in the knowledge that they are assuring Jefferson's legacy, advancing important educational initiatives, and ensuring the preservation of Monticello, one of the world's greatest treasures.
-Cabinet participants act as personal advisors, advocates, and generous supporters of the Thomas Jefferson Foundation.
-They explore common interests and enjoy opportunities for engagement, fellowship, and learning offered throughout the year, including seminars on Jefferson and Monticello, special tours and events both on and off the mountaintop.
+Participants in the Cabinet find their greatest reward in the knowledge that they are assuring Jefferson's legacy, advancing important educational initiatives, and ensuring the preservation of Monticello, one of the world's greatest treasures.
+Special opportunities for engagement, fellowship, and learning are year-round, through seminars on Jefferson and Monticello, special tours and events both on and off the mountaintop.

 Post Office Box 217